 If you want to stop procrastinating then you first need to understand why you procrastinate.
-Because the reason why you can’t stop procrastinating is because you don’t know why you’re actually procrastinating, and without finding out the underlying cause for your habits then you’re going to have a very difficult time stopping.
+Because the reason why you can’t stop procrastinating is that you don’t know why you’re actually procrastinating, and without finding out the underlying cause for your habits then you’re going to have a very difficult time stopping.

 But first, let’s get clear on what procrastination actually is.
 Procrastination is the avoidance of doing a task that needs to be accomplished or starting and finishing a task late despite the negative consequences.
 So basically, procrastination is when you delay work, study or a task that you had the intention of doing sooner.

 As soon as you can start to see procrastination for what it really is, it will be much easier to stop doing it.

 The real reason why you procrastinate

 So why do you procrastinate?
 The answer might seem obvious, because you don’t want to do it and because you would rather watch Netflix or do anything else other than what you need to do!
 And on some level, this might be true, your procrastinating because you don’t want to do it, and you can think of a million other things you would rather be doing.
 But if you find that you are procrastinating most of the important and necessary things you need to do, then there may be another reason.

 When we procrastinate we are withholding effort, and when we withhold effort we are avoiding judgement from others.
 You see, if you work hard on a project or study hard for an exam but then you fail or don’t get the results you were working towards, then you can feel vulnerable to judgement from others against your skills and abilities.
 However, if you procrastinate then you cannot be judged for trying your best and your best not being good enough, instead, you can tell yourself (or others) that you would have done better if you had put in the effort.